eljojo/faircamp-fork/src/manual/reference/05 Downloads.md

 ## All formats

 Lastly here's a listing of all download formats you can currently enable.
-In practice a minimal comination of a lossy state of the art format (e.g. `opus`), a lossy format with high compatibility (e.g. `mp3`) and a lossless format (e.g. `flac`) is recommended.
+In practice a minimal combination of a lossy state of the art format (e.g. `opus`), a lossy format with high compatibility (e.g. `mp3`) and a lossless format (e.g. `flac`) is recommended.